Skip to main content Skip to footer

 Dr Lucia Tantardini

-Lucia Tantardini specialises in the art of the Italian Renaissance and Early Modern period, c.
+Lucia Tantardini specialises in the Renaissance and Early Modern period, c.
 1400-1600.

-She joined Clare Hall as a Research Fellow in 2013, towards the end of her doctorate.
-At Clare Hall, she co-organised the 50th Anniversary conference Clare Hall and Italy (University of Bologna, 2015) and edited the volume Ralph Erskine and the invention of Clare Hall (2016), among other projects.
+She joined Clare Hall as a Research Fellow and she is currently Official Fellow, Tutor, and Praelector.
+At Clare Hall, she leads the Art and Architecture Special Interest Group, she co-organised the 50th Anniversary international conference Clare Hall and Italy (University of Bologna, 2015) and edited the volume Ralph Erskine and the invention of Clare Hall (2016), among other projects.

-Dr Tantardini’s scholarship combines theoretical and visual approaches which both reflect her academic and professional background.
-Her research concentrates on the development of the art of drawing in Milan between Leonardo da Vinci and Caravaggio but more widely, her work addresses Renaissance drawing and painting, their interrelation, and their common theoretical inspiration, both as act and art.
+Dr Tantardini’s scholarship combines critical and visual approaches which both reflect her academic and professional background.
+Her research concentrates on the development of the art of drawing between Leonardo da Vinci and Caravaggio but more widely, her work addresses Renaissance drawing and painting, their interrelation, and their common theoretical inspiration, both as act and art.

 Further links